 You still need to do sales and marketing.
 That’s on you.
 But think of the time you’ll have available to do it.
 And, get this.
 You’ll be able to do business in all 50 states immediately without any surety bonds!
 You can be in the credit repair business immediately and it costs less than $300 to get started.

 I know it sounds too good to be true.
 Especially if you’ve already gone pretty far down the path with a credit repair business software company.
 This is the business I have owned and operate full-time for the past 10+ years.

 So, I have put a credit repair business video together for you to watch.
-It’s 24 minutes long.
 It gives you all the details.
 If you like what you see after watching the video, then just below the video is a tab.
 Click it and you’ll be directed to our appointment calendar.
 Pick a day and time that works for you and we’ll get on the phone and talk.

 No selling on our part.
 We're just here as a resource to answer your questions and see if our credit repair business model is a good fit for you.
-Please note that you must watch the 24-minute video first.
+Please note that you must watch the video first.
 We're not going to do a presentation for you.
 That's what the video is for.
 We are going to have a business conversation with you, answer your questions, and help you determine if this is the right fit for you.
 I do look forward to talking with you.

 This article which was originally posted in 2020 is updated regularly and was last updated in July 2023.